 In honor of ”Talk Like a Pirate Day”, I am sharing a very simple to prepare pirate food called Hardtack or Sea Biscuits (and yes, this was actually eaten by pirates who sailed the seas a long time ago) and could easily be made at home or in the classroom.
 If the school cafeteria will let you use their oven, it would be easy enough to make with the kiddos and bake in school!!
 This recipe contains gluten!!

 I’ve created Talk the Plank!
 Walk the Plank! (appropriate for elementary level) and Pirate Language Loot (for middle and high school level.)
 You can find both Talk the Plank and Pirate Language Loot in my TpT store!!!!

 “TALK” THE PLANK GAME RULES:

-- Ask the physical education department at school if they will loan you a few gym mats and you will have instant planks!!
+- Ask the physical education teachers at school if they will loan you a few gym mats and you will have instant planks!!
 All students will begin the game by standing at the end of their gym mat (or a designated starting point)

 - Have the students take turns drawing pirate themed vocabulary cards.

 - Ask student to describe the word or use the word in a sentence.
 (Cue them to think of three words/phrases/sentences that describe the picture/word.
 If they choose to use the word in a sentence, be sure they use it in proper context and in a complete sentence)